dotnet/docs/docs/core/setup/dependencies.md

 ---
 title: .NET Core SDK and runtime dependencies for Windows, Linux, and macOS - .NET Core
-description: Details the operating system and CPU architecture prerequisites to install the .NET Core SDK and runtime on on Windows, Linux, and macOS.
+description: Details the operating system and CPU architecture prerequisites to install the .NET Core SDK and runtime on Windows, Linux, and macOS.
 author: leecow
 ms.author: leecow
 ms.date: 11/06/2019